Fri, May 24, 2024

 Conclusion

 Mobile accessibility is a win-win issue.
-To make it a success, it needs to be taken into account from the beginning of the project.
-It is a roadmap that guides each step of your application development and concerns everyone.
+To make it a success, it needs to be considered from the beginning of the project.
+It guides each step of your application development and concerns everyone.

-The regulatory framework has yet to be clarified, but many good practices are already available for anyone who wants to build a more accessible app.
+The regulatory framework is evolving, but many best practices are already available for anyone wanting to build a more accessible app.

 Cover image: macrovector_official / Freepik